Rainforest fires trigger smog alerts

 Video

-Indonesia and Malaysia have issued severe smog alerts as fires rage in large sections of their rainforests.
+Indonesia and Malaysia issue severe smog alerts as fires rage in large sections of their rainforests.

 -